brkarcher/brkarcher.github.io/condor.md

 Sam wheeled out around the truss, aimed, and fired, like an action hero with no regard for her personal safety.

-The _Locust_ winced as the round ricocheted off its canopy.
+The _Fusilier_ winced as the round ricocheted off its canopy.
 A scuff—not even a puncture or a crack—was all that marked the round's passage across the armored viewport.

-But by the time the MechWarrior had recovered from their own reflexes and brought the machine's weapons back to bear, Sam had already pounded tens of meters worth of pavement away from it.
-She was safely behind an upturned service vehicle before the 'Mech could trigger another salvo of deadly heat and light from the laser cannon.
+But by the time the pilot had recovered from their own reflexes and brought the machine's weapons back to bear, Sam had already pounded tens of meters worth of pavement away from it.
+She was safely behind an upturned service vehicle before the walker could trigger another salvo of deadly heat and light from the laser cannon.
 She had reset the distance between herself and the bird-legged beast.

-The _Locust_ began its slow spiral in toward the service truck, again, circling to force Sam to scramble awkwardly around it, closing to ensure that she could not do so forever.
+The _Fusilier_ began its slow spiral in toward the service truck, again, circling to force Sam to scramble awkwardly around it, closing to ensure that she could not do so forever.
 One foot in front of the other, it closed in, laser cannon trained on the vehicle, ready to snap to one side and terminate its target.

 Seventy seconds later, it stood directly over the service truck.
 Its quarry was no longer there.
 It stared hard at the ruined vehicle beneath it for a second.
 Then, the pilot probably switched from magscan to thermal imaging, then from thermal to visual light.
 That's when they would have noticed the discarded exoskeleton lying in a heap of parts by the truck's cab.

 Sam, meanwhile, was two hundred meters away, the distance growing with her every stride.

 It was a long shot to hit such a small target with a laser, but not for a guided missile salvo.
-But by the time the MechWarrior had primed the missile banks to fire, they had realized their error: now that their target was dismounted, its signature was far too weak for a lock.
+But by the time the pilot had primed a missile to fire, they had realized their error: now that their target was dismounted, its signature was far too weak for a lock.

-Sam made it the last hundred meters to the 'Mech bay and the tunnels within, and the _Locust_ watched her go.
+Sam made it the last hundred meters to the walker bay and the tunnels within, and the _Fusilier_ watched her go.